AntonioFasano/SienaR/README.md

     postGrades()

-As noted for other functions, to post to the proper scheduled sitting, you have to use  `setCourse()` and `setSched()`, and if you  did this a while ago, you'd  better check the current values with `getCurrent()`.
+As noted for other functions, to post to the proper scheduled sitting, you have to use  `setCourse()` and `setSit()`, and if you  did this a while ago, you'd  better check the current values with `getCurrent()`.

 By default, `postGrades()` uses the `grades.csv` found in the working directory you have set and produced by `md.grader()` or `md.grader.credits()` in the [Moodle Plugin](#moodle-plugin), or by [Testmacs](https://github.com/antoniofasano/testmacs).